top of page

 Quality First Teaching

-All children receive Quality First Teaching (QFT).
-This is where most children and young people will have their special educational needs met in school through differentiated classroom practice.
-Slight adaptations to their work or provision will be made without the need to be placed on the SEN register.
+All children receive a high Quality First Teaching (QFT) offer.
+This is where most children and young people will have their special educational needs met in school through high quality adapted classroom practice.
+We offer a range of support under our Quality First Offer so that adaptations to work or provision can be made without the need to be placed on the SEN register.

 Short Note

 A Short Note is a record of an initial concern either a parent or teacher has about a child which has been shared together.
 This sets out what the concerns are from both parties, the next steps to be taken, the outcomes sought for the child and a review date.
-No more than two Short Notes should be completed for any one child.
+No more than two Short Notes should be completed for any one child and should be reviewed after an agreed period of time (usually within weeks rather than months).

 SEN Support Plan

 A SEN Support Plan details agreed outcomes specific to the child’s primary need.
-The SEN Plan then illustrates, via SMART targets, how we will support the child to achieve the outcomes.
-Parents and carers will be fully involved in this process.
+The SEN Plan then illustrates, via SMART targets, how we can support the child to achieve the outcomes.
+Parents and carers will be partners in producing the plan and we encourage full participation and engagement from parents and carers.

-All SEN Support Plans are reviewed termly by the child’s class teacher and child’s parents.
+SEN Support Plans are reviewed termly by the child’s class teacher and parents/carers.

-At any time parent’s can discuss their child’s progress with the class teacher.
-The class teacher can seek advice from the SENDCO, Miss Claydon and the SENDCO may attend some meetings alongside the class teacher to support.
+At any time, parent’s can discuss their child’s progress with the class teacher.
+The class teacher can seek advice from the relevant SENDCo and they may attend some meetings alongside the class teacher to support or advise.

 Top Up Funding